 Fifty years ago, Piggie Park, a small barbeque chain which is still open today, refused to serve African American customers.
 The owner, a segregationist, claimed that the Civil Rights Act violated his religious freedom.
 The Supreme Court disagreed in a landmark decision issued on March 18, 1968.
 To highlight the high stakes of the case, the new ad “Will We Go Back?” reflects on the landmark Piggie Park decision and how the historic legacy of that ruling would be threatened by a win for the bakery in the Masterpiece Cakeshop case.

-Founded in 2006, the Movement Advancement Project (MAP) is an independent think tank that provides rigorous research, insight and communications that help speed equality and opportunity for all.
+Founded in 2006, the Movement Advancement Project (MAP) is an independent, nonprofit think tank that provides rigorous research, insight and communications that help speed equality and opportunity for all.

 MAP works to ensure that all people have a fair chance to pursue health and happiness, earn a living, take care of the ones they love, be safe in their communities, and participate in civic life.
+MAP is a nonprofit 501(c)(3) organization and donations to MAP are 100% tax-deductible.
 You can read more about MAP and the work we do on our About page.